What is the General Conference of The United Methodist Church?

 - the duties and powers of clergy, bishops and annual conferences,

 - revisions of official hymnals, rituals and modes of worship,

 - a uniform basis for electing bishops in the jurisdictional conferences in the United States and the number of bishops in the central conferences on other continents,

 - “such other legislation as may be necessary subject to the limitations and restrictions of the Constitution of the Church” (¶ 16).

 General Conference cannot revoke clergy or church members’ right to trial/due process, eliminate bishops or change the General Rules.
-Amending the Constitution requires the approval both two-thirds of the General Conference delegates and two-thirds of the annual conference members voting, while changes to the Articles of Religion or Confession of Faith require the approval of three-fourths of those voting in both bodies.
+Amending the Constitution requires the approval of both two-thirds of the General Conference delegates and two-thirds of the total annual conference members voting, while changes to the Articles of Religion or Confession of Faith require the approval of three-fourths of those voting in both bodies.